gwdevs/findr/README.md

 ## Features

-  - Fast
+  - Batteries included; `findr` provides a plug-and-play React component for performing find and replace.
-  - Highly Configurable
+  - Highly Configurable. `findr` aims to be adaptable to your needs.

 ## Documentation